sonikblast88/SonikBB/README.md

 ## Upgrade

-1. Delete all files and folders EXCEPT uploads and config.php
+1. Delete all files and folders EXCEPT uploads and CORE/config.php
 2. Do not upload Install folder
 3. Upload ALL other files and folders